joshday/OnlineStats.jl/docs/src/parallel.md

 # Parallel Computation

-Two `Series` can be merged if they track the same `OnlineStat`s, which facilitates [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
+Two `OnlineStat`s can be merged together, which facilitates [Embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
 Merging in **OnlineStats** is used by [**JuliaDB**](https://github.com/JuliaComputing/JuliaDB.jl) to run analytics in parallel on large persistent datasets.

 !!! note
     In general, `fit!` is a cheaper operation than `merge!`.

 ## ExactStat merges

-Many `OnlineStat`s are subtypes of `ExactStat`, meaning the value of interest can be calculated exactly (compared to the appropriate offline algorithm).
-For these OnlineStats, the order of `fit!`-ting and `merge!`-ing does not matter.
-See `subtypes(OnlineStats.ExactStat)` for a full list.
+Many `OnlineStat`s are capable of calculating the exact value as a corresponding offline estimator.
+For these types, the order of `fit!`-ting and `merge!`-ing does not matter.

 ```julia
 y1 = randn(10_000)